The shimmering display of lights is back at the LA Zoo to dazzle us all from November 17, 2023 – January 7, 2024.

 Since it was a warm evening in Southern California we didn’t need our jackets.
-But, please check the weather before you go.
+But, please make sure to check the weather before you go.
 You may just need that hot cocoa after all!

 LA Zoo Lights Discount Tickets

-Right now you can get discount tickets to attend LA Zoo Lights for only $7.50 per person through Goldstar.com.
+Sometimes you can get discount tickets to attend LA Zoo Lights through Goldstar.com (a small service applies).